andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

     -- ...?
 ```

-You would *want* to put `hs` there where `???` is, but…`???` has to be a type
+We *want* to put `hs` there where `???` is, but…`???` has to be a type (of kind
-(of kind `[Nat]`). `hs` is a value (of type `[Integer]`).
-It’s clear here that
+`[Nat]`). `hs` is a value (of type `[Integer]`).
+It’s clear here that the *type*
-the *type* of our network depends on something we can’t write down or decide
+of our network depends on something we can’t write down or decide until runtime.
-until runtime.

 ### An Existential Crisis

-There are a couple of ways to go about this, actually — we’ll go through them,
+There are two main ways to go about solving this issue in Haskell.
+We’ll look at
-and we’ll also see at the end how they are all really fundamentally the same
+both, and then see that they are really actually just two styles of doing the
-thing.
+same thing.

 #### Types hiding behind constructors